 The degree can be specialized using electives and a portfolio assessment of the skills acquired through the degree coursework.
 Classes will be modestly sized and emphasize best classroom practices while employing online resources to reinforce the classroom experience.

 Students will take 10 courses for a total of 30 credits.
-The program may be completed in one calendar year of study.
+Most students complete the program in three semesters.

 For questions on the degree requirements, please contact email@example.com